Logo-PTS-Color-Dark-Horizontal

 At one time, it was necessary to visit a vascular surgeon if you wanted to know how to cure varicose veins.
 The only available treatment was invasive vein stripping surgery, which required full anesthesia and a hospital stay.
 Today’s treatments are less invasive and more effective.
 Most can be performed on-site at your vein treatment clinic in less than an hour, and you can typically return to your normal activities the same day.

 After applying a local anesthetic, your vein doctor accesses the vessels being treated through one or more small incisions in the skin.
-Usually, these incisions are so minor that you don’t even need stitches.
-Procedures take from 15 – 45 minutes to complete, and very little recovery time is necessary.
+Usually, these incisions are so minor that you don’t need stitches.
+Procedures take 15 – 45 minutes to complete, and very little recovery time is necessary.
 Patients typically wear compression stockings for a few days following the treatment.

 The most popular methods of closing unhealthy veins include the following options: